-The Planning Proposal seeks to amend the current rural and environmental management planning controls for the rezoning area to facilitate urban development.
-The rezoning area will provide approximately 2,300 dwellings on varying lot sizes, plus provision for some shop top housing, a network of public open space and environmental corridors, a new neighbourhood precinct, a primary school, retail shops and sporting fields.
+It is envisaged that the existing rural and environmental management zoning and planning controls will be amended to allow delivery of up to 2,330 dwellings (that includes low and medium density dwellings, large lot housing and shop top housing), and a population of around 6,961 people.
+It will provide a network of public open space and environmental corridors, a new neighbourhood precinct, a primary school, retail shops and sporting fields.